 What is Payload Capacity?

 There is a common tendency among people to interchange payload with towing capacity.
-This is why we want to make this fact absolutely clarified to you.
+This is why we want to clarify this fact clarified to you.
 So, what is the payload capacity?
 The amount of weight a vehicle can carry without compromising its performance or the vehicle’s condition is called its payload.

 This includes the vehicle’s weight inside the passenger compartment and trunk, as well as whatever is in the trailer being pulled behind the vehicle.
 A car’s cargo capacity includes everything that’s within the truck and the bed.